 Evacuating Persons with Disabilities

-The goal of this project is to improve governance and practice of all phases of evacuation to ensure all access and functional needs for persons with disabilities are met.
-The project will examine social, economic, and environmental risks and pressures faced by the organizations involved.
+The goal is to improve governance and practice of all phases of evacuation to ensure all access and functional needs for persons with disabilities are met.

 - Understand how information can best be relayed to persons with disabilities and what information will be most empowering to persons with disabilities.
 Assess how persons requiring evacuation assistance can best be identified, located, and supported during an evacuation.